trustwallet/developer/wallet-core/wallet-core.md

 ## Usage

-If you want to use wallet core in your project follow these instructions.
+If you want to use wallet core in your project follow these instructions:

-For building locally, or using Docker image, see the [Build Instructions](building.md).
+* For building locally, or using Docker image, see the [Build Instructions](building.md).

-For trying out, e.g. testing key management and address derivation, see the [WalletConsole utility](walletconsole.md).
+* For trying out, e.g. testing key management and address derivation, see the [WalletConsole utility](walletconsole.md).

-If you want to include Wallet Core in your project, see the [Integration Guides](intefration-guide.md).
+* If you want to include Wallet Core in your project, see the [Integration Guides](intefration-guide.md).
 Start with the overview of the most common wallet operations ([Usage Guide](wallet-core-usage.md)), and see the platform-specifc guides for [iOS](ios-guide.md) and
 [Android](android-guide.md).

-## Projects using Wallet Core -- Add yours too!
+## Projects using Wallet Core -- Add yours here too!

 - [Trust Wallet](https://trustwallet.com)
 - [coinpaprika](https://coinpaprika.com/)